 Entry for Albany in the Oregon Blue Book Linn County Roots entry for Albany Albany Carousel Documentary produced by Oregon Public Broadcasting

-Albany, Oregon - Cities in Benton County, Oregon - Willamette Valley - Cities in Oregon - County seats in Oregon - Cities in Linn County, Oregon - Populated places established in 1845 - Micropolitan areas of Oregon - 1845 establishments in Oregon Country - Populated places on the Willamette River
+Categories: Albany, Oregon - Cities in Benton County, Oregon - Willamette Valley - Cities in Oregon - County seats in Oregon - Cities in Linn County, Oregon - Populated places established in 1845 - Micropolitan areas of Oregon - 1845 establishments in Oregon Country - Populated places on the Willamette River